prestosilver/IP-Mod-Template/readme.md

 # defaults to defaultId if tries more than 100 times
 # returns a GenericController object

+GetAllOf(kind)
+# gets a list of all modules of kind

 GetSlider(id)
 # gets a SliderController from the object id